 Ground pork is a budget choice and while it is often used to make meatballs or burgers it is also great in this recipe because it suits the Asian flavors and soaks up all the different tastes.
 It just works well!

-Pork Crack Slaw: Maybe Try a Ground Beef/Pork Mix
+Pork Crack Slaw with Ginger & Sesame: Try a Beef/Pork Mix

 Where I live you can’t buy ground pork, you can only get ground half-and-half, which is half pork half beef.
 I’ve used that in this recipe and it’s been fine.